PRX/cms.theworld.org/wp-content/plugins/svg-block/readme.txt

 = What problem does this plugin solve? =

 It helps to input inline SVG images as blocks easily and safely.
+You can use SVGs from the icon library or upload your own.
+It also supports uploading SVG images to the media library and displaying them with this block.

 = When should we use this plugin? =